ezra-bible-app/ezra-bible-app/CONTRIBUTING.md

 Use `git config pull.rebase true`, so that up-stream changes are nicely integrated when you pull them on your local repo.
 Otherwise you regularly get the merge commit + corresponding messages just because you have been ahead of the remote repo at the time of pulling.

+### Switching branches

+When switching branches you may run into issues due to incompatible cache files or outdated pug template code.
+In that case:

+1. Delete the html-cache.json file (The location is shown on the console at startup)
+2. Re-generate the pug templates by running `npm run compile-pug`.